 Both companies care about their environmental paw print, but Ollie shows more initiative through its store drop-off program for the Baked Bites bags.
 Overall, both Spot & Tango and Ollie work hard to make most of the packaging materials recyclable, but I think there’s more work to be done.

-Fresh recipes arrive frozen to maintain their freshness during delivery.
-They also offer dry options (Baked recipe in Ollie’s case and UnKibble from Spot & Tango) and come in easy-to-open, resealable bags.
+The Fresh recipes arrived frozen and maintained their freshness during delivery.
+The dry options (Baked recipes in Ollie’s case and UnKibble from Spot & Tango) came in easy-to-open, resealable bags.

 Spot & Tango and Ollie offer ready to eat recipes, fresh and dry

-In both cases, Fresh food should be stored in the freezer unless you plan on feeding it to your dog over the next few days.
-This way, it will stay fresh and safe to eat for up to 6 months.
-Meals take around 24 hours to defrost in the refrigerator.
+In both cases, the Fresh needed to be stored in the freezer (unless you plan on feeding it in the next few days).
+This keeps it fresh and safe to eat for up to 6 months.
+Meals took around 24 hours to defrost in the refrigerator.

 If you forget and your pup threatens to go on strike, you can quickly thaw a sealed packet by running it under hot water for several minutes.
 Any leftovers are safe to keep in the fridge for up to 4 days.